pieeg-club/EEGwithRaspberryPI/README.md

-# The easiest way to the neuroscience world with PIEEG (In progress).
-Open-source
+# The easiest way to the neuroscience world with the shield for RaspberryPi - PIEEG (In progress).
+Open-source.
 This project is the result of several years of work on the development of BCI.
 We believe that the easiest way to get started with biosignals is to use a shield.
 We will try to reveal the process of reading EEG signals as fully and clearly as possible.